aaronicsubstances/bridge-arithmetic/addendum-to-early-algebra-framework.md

      - descriptive statistics
      - sharing money in ratios (determining whether I received correct amount).
      - picking largest of large counting numbers or fractions, representing monetary amounts or physical quantities
+     - integer division from partition perspective - sharing money without bias for any recipient (hence a common quotient) or cheating by distributor (hence remainder must be smaller than divisor).

   4. Ways of adopting textbook "forward-only" exercises for early algebra.
      - Can adapt for generalization by re-asking the question with large counting numbers, non-counting numbers and unknown numbers.